 Make sure candidates win with a majority of the vote.
 Candidates will have to reach out to all constituents, not just their base, and therefore create a consensus winner.

 Save money.
-The city would save money by avoiding the occasional, but costly run-off election.
+The city would save millions by avoiding the occasional, but costly run-off election.

-With Ranked Choice Voting, voters rank their top 5 candidates from first to last choice on the ballot.
 A candidate who collects a majority of the vote, fifty percent plus one, wins.
-If there’s no majority, then the last place candidate will be eliminated and votes reallocated.
+If there’s no majority winner, then the last place candidate will be eliminated and the second choice votes for that candidate are redistributed.
 The process is repeated until there’s a majority winner.
-Watch this 60 second explainer here.